selfmail/smtp/README.md

-# selfmail smtp server
+# 📨 Haraka app to send and receive emails
-The official smtp server for the email provider selfmail, made with Haraka and custom plugins.
+This is the official smtp server for selfmail.
+This is an secured and powerfull server for receiving and sending emails.
+This server supports custom domains and more.